Skip to main content

 Climate And Weather

 The sheltered valley position provides mild, humid conditions ideal for oakwood development.
-Average temperatures range from 5 degrees in winter to 15 degrees in summer.
-Annual rainfall averages 1,100 millimeters, slightly above the Irish eastern average due to the upland position.
-The valley orientation creates a sheltered microclimate with reduced wind exposure and elevated humidity, supporting the luxuriant bryophyte growth that characterizes Atlantic oakwood.
+Average temperatures range from 5°C in winter to 15°C in summer.
+Annual rainfall averages approximately 1,100 mm, slightly above the Irish eastern average due to the upland position.
+The valley orientation creates a sheltered microclimate with reduced wind exposure and elevated humidity, supporting the diverse bryophyte growth that characterises Atlantic oakwood.

 Human History

-The Vale of Clara was heavily exploited for charcoal production to fuel iron smelting in the seventeenth and eighteenth centuries, with the surrounding Wicklow woodlands providing fuel for Avoca's copper mines.
-The woodland that survives today regenerated following the decline of the mining industry, though some ancient trees predate the intensive exploitation period.
-The valley has been used as a recreational area since Victorian times, with the Avonmore River attracting fishermen and walkers.
+The Vale of Clara was heavily exploited for charcoal production to fuel iron smelting in the 17th and 18th centuries, with the surrounding Wicklow woodlands providing fuel for local industries including the Avoca copper mines.
+The woodland that survives today regenerated following the decline of the mining and smelting industry, though the area has been at least partially wooded since the Ice Age.
+[1] The valley has been used as a recreational area since Victorian times, with the Avonmore River attracting fishermen and walkers.

 Park History

-The nature reserve was designated to protect one of the finest remaining examples of Atlantic sessile oakwood in the Wicklow Mountains.
-The woodland's proximity to Dublin and accessibility made it vulnerable to recreational pressure and development.
+The nature reserve was legally protected in 1983 to preserve one of the finest remaining examples of Atlantic sessile oakwood in the Wicklow Mountains, managed by the National Parks and Wildlife Service.
+[1] The woodland's proximity to Dublin and accessibility made it vulnerable to recreational pressure and development.
 Conservation management has focused on removing invasive rhododendron and beech while encouraging natural oak regeneration.
 The reserve forms part of the broader ecological network within the Wicklow Mountains.

 Major Trails And Attractions